Cherry Hill Divorce Lawyers

 Some couples may be attracted to the limited divorce option because it can allow one spouse to remain on the other’s employer-sponsored health insurance and continue to receive survivor benefits under pension and retirement plans, if applicable.
 However, couples who choose this option will need to carefully consider their estate plans because the limited divorce ends a spouse’s right to take an elective share if one spouse dies during the period of divorce.
 Contact us today to schedule a free consultation to speak with an attorney for your divorce.

-Full-Service Divorce Lawyers at Cordry Hartman LLC Help Clients Evaluate All Options in Cherry Hill New Jersey
+Full-Service Divorce Lawyers at Cordry Hartman, LLC Help Clients Evaluate All Options in Cherry Hill, NJ

 At Cordry Hartman, LLC, our attorneys have over 75 years of experience in practicing family law, and we emphasize the importance of negotiation and collaboration over the combative trial approach if at all possible—but we stand ready to fight for our clients in court if necessary.
 We present our clients with a range of potential alternatives both before, during and after the divorce proceedings themselves in order to develop a plan that best fits the needs of the particular client, considering all aspects of their present and future goals.
 We pride ourselves on being there for our clients through all stages of the divorce, and even long after the divorce has been finalized.